 By 2017, the government was fully reliant on direct Central Bank financing.
 This June, just 39% of the budget was funded with ordinary tax collections and DICOM dollar sales, while the remaining 61% was funded with freshly printed cash.
 It’s crazy: the government now prints more money than it collects from dollar sales, VAT, income tax, and all other taxes combined, and not just in November/December but every month.
 We don’t have full July data yet, but my best guess is that the government printed a record three or four times as much money as it collected via taxes and DICOM dollar sales.

-Absent significant changes, humanitarian and economic conditions in Venezuela continue to deteriorate.
+Absent significant changes, humanitarian and economic conditions in Venezuela will continue to deteriorate.
 A basic extrapolation of recent trends suggests monetary liquidity could rise to 100 trillion VEF by year-end from 27 trillion now, implying prices and the exchange rate might triple or quadruple through December.
 Wages won’t keep up, poverty and shortages will deepen, and people will die.
 This train-wreck is no longer in slow motion, and Maduro wants to drag it out all the way to hell.